p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 # Numeric ids that appear outside of a P4Info message

 These are all defined in the file `proto/p4/v1/p4runtime.proto`.

+In ReadRequest messages, an id of 0 is used to mean "read all objects of some kind, regardless of their id".

+TBD: Any other special uses of 0 for id values to mention here?

 ## Numeric ids that are references to P4 objects in the relevant P4Info message